|Nutrition Facts (per serving)|

 Remove from heat and purée in a blender, working in batches if necessary.
 Use care when processing hot items in a blender as the hot steam can sometimes blow the blender lid off.
 Start on a slow speed with the lid slightly ajar to vent any steam, then seal the lid and increase the blending speed.
 Alternatively, use an immersion blender.

 Return puréed soup to the pot and bring to a simmer again, adding more broth or stock to adjust the thickness if necessary.

-Season to taste with kosher salt and white pepper.
+Season to taste with kosher salt and freshly ground black pepper.